PAT Testing

 pat electrical testing of a new electrical item

 The change was made to better reflect the broader scope of the testing and to emphasise that the testing is not just limited to portable appliances.
-However, some people still refer to it as PAT testing.
+However, some people still refer to it as the PAT test.

-The 5th edition of the HSE guidance note HSG 107, which was published in 2020, provides updated guidance on the practical application of legal requirements for electrical safety in the workplace.
+The 5th edition of the HSE guidance notes HSG 107, which was published in 2020, provides updated guidance on the practical application of legal requirements for electrical safety in the workplace.

 While the document does not focus specifically on PAT testing, it does include information on the inspection and testing of electrical equipment, which includes portable appliances that would typically be subject to it.

-It is not necessarily wrong to refer to In-Service Inspection and Testing of Electrical Equipment (ITEE) as PAT testing, as some people still use the term PAT testing.
+It is not necessarily wrong to refer to In-Service Inspection and Testing of Electrical Equipment (ITEE) as a PAT test, as some people still use the term PAT testing.

 However, since the change in terminology was made to reflect the broader scope of the testing beyond just portable appliances, it is more accurate to use the new term ITEE.